Unusual Things No One Tells You About Winter in Japan | The Invisible Tourist

 Concluding a winter holiday in Japan

-There you have it for what it’s like travelling in Japan during the winter season!
-While the temperatures can get very cold, as you can now see the benefits of visiting in winter are plentiful.
+There you have it for what it’s like travelling during the winter season in Japan!
+If you’ve ever wondered, “Is Japan worth visiting in winter?”, I hope you can now see that while the temperatures can get very cold, the benefits of visiting in winter are plentiful.

-From fewer crowds and different ways to keep warm to incredible scenery throughout the country, don’t let the cooler months put you off planning your perfect Japan itinerary.
+From fewer crowds and different ways to keep warm to incredible scenery throughout the country, don’t let the cooler months put you off planning your perfect winter trip to Japan.
+Now you know exactly what to do in Japan in winter to have an unforgettable trip, too.

-What are your thoughts on travelling through Japan in the wintertime?
-Or would you rather visit Japan in spring or Japan in summer instead?
+What are your thoughts on travelling travelling to Japan in winter?
+Or would you rather enjoy spring in Japan or summer in Japan instead?
 Did I miss any tips for how you keep warm?
 Let me know in the comments below.

 While you’re here, why not take a look at my itineraries for 2 weeks or 3 weeks in Japan to help plan your trip, do’s and don’ts of Japanese etiquette, learn some basic Japanese phrases for tourists with my free cheat sheet, and even the best Japanese souvenirs to bring home – I have every step of your Japan planning journey covered from my multiple visits!

 Feeling social?
-Come and join me on Facebook, Pinterest, TikTok and Instagram for more Japan travel inspiration!
+Come and join me on Facebook, Pinterest, TikTok, YouTube and Instagram for more Japan travel inspiration!

 Until next time,